14th Dalai Lama: Exile to India

 In 1967, Dalai Lama was out of India for the first time since he resided there from 1959.
 The Japanese government granted him a visa on the condition he would not attack PRC while in Japan.

 At the outset of the 1959 Tibetan uprising, fearing for his life, the Dalai Lama and his retinue fled Tibet with the help of the CIA's Special Activities Division, crossing into India on 30 March 1959, reaching Tezpur in Assam on 18 April.
 Some time later he set up the Government of Tibet in Exile in Dharamshala, India, which is often referred to as "Little Lhasa".
 After the founding of the government in exile he re-established the approximately 80,000 Tibetan refugees who followed him into exile in agricultural settlements.

 He created a Tibetan educational system in order to teach the Tibetan children the language, history, religion, and culture.
 The Tibetan Institute of Performing Arts was established in 1959 and the Central Institute of Higher Tibetan Studies became the primary university for Tibetans in India in 1967.
 He supported the refounding of 200 monasteries and nunneries in an attempt to preserve Tibetan Buddhist teachings and the Tibetan way of life.

 The Dalai Lama appealed to the United Nations on the rights of Tibetans.
 This appeal resulted in three resolutions adopted by the General Assembly in 1959, 1961, and 1965, all before the People's Republic was allowed representation at the United Nations.
 The resolutions called on China to respect the human rights of Tibetans.
 In 1963, he promulgated a democratic constitution which is based upon the Universal Declaration of Human Rights, creating an elected parliament and an administration to champion his cause.
 In 1970, he opened the Library of Tibetan Works and Archives in Dharamshala which houses over 80,000 manuscripts and important knowledge resources related to Tibetan history, politics and culture.
 It is considered one of the most important institutions for Tibetology in the world.

 In 2016, there were demands from Indian citizens and politicians of different political parties to confer the Dalai Lama the prestigious Bharat Ratna, the highest civilian honour of India, which has only been awarded to a non-Indian citizen twice in its history.

 In 2021, it was revealed that the Dalai Lama's inner circle were listed in the Pegasus project data as having been targeted with spyware on their phones.
 Analysis strongly indicates potential targets were selected by the Indian government.

+In 2025, Indian Members of Parliament (MPs), led by Sujeet Kumar, BJP Rajya Sabha MP, called for His Holiness to be awarded the Bharat Ratna.